saar120/Value-Investors/README.md

 # Value Investors

-REACT based site to show world best **Investors** - their portfolio and recent activities, also you can view basic updated inormation about their stocks.
+REACT based site to show world **Best Investors** - their portfolio and recent activities, also you can view basic updated inormation about their stocks.

 ## Features